bulentgercek/woocommerce-iyzico-plugin-for-submerchant/README.md

 # Woocommerce iyzico Plugin With Sub Merchant Support
 Edited version of iyzico's woocommerce plugin with submerchant support.
+Only works with Variable Product option in Woocommerce.
 By Bulent Gercek

 Special Note :